Nationalities Papers

 Nationalities Papers is a peer-reviewed academic journal published by Cambridge University Press for the Association for the Study of Nationalities.
 The editor-in-chief is Harris Mylonas (George Washington University).
 It publishes articles on nationalism, minorities, and ethnic conflict, with a regional focus on Central and Eastern Europe, the Balkans, the former Soviet Union, Turkey, and Central Asia.
 The journal is interdisciplinary, with authors from a variety of backgrounds, including history, political science, sociology, anthropology, and literature.
 Nationalities Papers started in 1972 and currently publishes 6 issues per year.

 Abstracting and indexing

 Nationalities Papers is abstracted and indexed in International Bibliography of the Social Sciences, Scopus and the Social Sciences Citation Index.

-According to the Journal Citation Reports, the journal has a 2018 impact factor of 0.803, ranking it 37 out of 74 in Area Studies, 130 out of 176 in Political Science 16 out of 95 in History.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 1.6.
+In 2024 it ranked 6th out of 538 journals in the History category, 15th out of 39 in Ethnic Studies, 22nd out of 182 in the Area Studies category, and 134th out of 322 in the Political Science category.